 ABAP Managed Database Procedure (AMDP)

-ABAP Managed Database Procedures are a new feature in AS ABAP allowing developers to write database procedures directly in ABAPABAP.
+ABAP Managed Database Procedures are a new feature in AS ABAP allowing developers to write database procedures directly in ABAP.
 You can think of a Database Procedure as a function stored and executed in the database.

 Restrictions for ABAP/4 Dictionary objects